gravitational/teleport/rfd/0056-sql-backend.md

 A Teleport Backend is a pluggable interface for storing core cluster state.
 This RFD proposes the addition of a new backend supporting SQL database platforms.
 The initial supported platforms for the SQL Backend will be PostgreSQL and CockroachDB.
-Support will include self-hosting PostgreSQL/CockroachDB or hosting the database on a cloud provider platform (AWS/GCP).
+Support will include self-hosted PostgreSQL/CockroachDB or hosting the database on a cloud provider platform (AWS/GCP).